ecthros/uncaptcha2/README.md

 <p align="center"> :warning: This code works against Google's most recent version ReCaptcha.
-Please do not attack any non-personal websites. :warning:</p>
+Please only use on websites you control. :warning:</p>

 Created in April 2017, [unCaptcha](https://github.com/ecthros/uncaptcha) achieved 85% accuracy defeating Google's ReCaptcha.
 After the release of this work, Google released an update to ReCaptcha with the following major changes:
 * Better browser automation detection